CASE-Association/CBR-1/README.md

   - TB6612FNG
   - MPU6050

-The PCB is marked where to solder each component, but you can attach them in two ways:
+The PCB is marked where to attach each component, but you can solder in two ways:

 ### Directly to the PCB
 This gives the most clean look, but can be quite troublesome if something goes wrong.
 It's very important that you orient the components in the correct way (they fit both ways, but only one works)!
 Double check that the ports on the components match the ones on the PCB before soldering.